yuriescl/runoverssh/README.md

      -r, --hostsfile [file]  use the list of hosts from a file (one host per line)

-     -g, --globalpw          ask one global password for all connections --sshflags [flags]      set custom ssh flags
+     -g, --globalpw          ask one global password for all connections -n, --nopw              no password (use ssh directly instead of sshpass) --sshflags [flags]      set custom ssh flags
                              default: '-o ConnectTimeout=5 -o StrictHostKeyChecking=no'
      --slogin                make the remote bash act as a login shell